Women's Agenda Leadership Awards

 All of these women have contributed significantly as leaders in business and the community, and have helped create more diverse and inclusive workplace cultures.

 Emerging leaders are rethinking existing paradigms regarding how we live and work.
 They’re determined to reshape their industry and create a smarter and more inclusive future.
-Their leadership is disruptive, inclusive and inspires growth.

 Please note, nominations for the ‘Agenda Setter’ award do not need to meet our ‘Emerging’ criteria.
 This award is open to emerging and established female leaders.